In the introduction, we discussed the general goal of this part, which is to characterize the sampling distribution of estimators of the form \[

 Example 33.3 (Sum of independent uniforms) Let \(X\) and \(Y\) be independent \(\textrm{Uniform}(a= 0, b= 1)\).
 What is the distribution of \(S = X + Y\)?

-By Theorem 33.2, \[ f_S(s) = \int_{-\infty}^\infty f_X(x) f_Y(s-x) \, dx. \] Since both \(f_X(x)\) and \(f_Y(s-x)\) take values 0 or 1, it follows that the product will also be 0 or 1.
-In fact, the integrand will be 1 only if both \(f_X(x)\) and \(f_Y(s-x)\) are 1.
-Depending on the value of \(s\), the two PDFs intersect in different ways.
-In order to make the visualization easier, we start with the following representations of \(\color{blue}f_X(x)\) and \(\color{red}f_Y(s-x)\):
+\] Since both \(f_X(x)\) and \(f_Y(s-x)\) take values 0 or 1, their product is also either 0 or 1.
+The integrand equals 1 only when both \(f_X(x)\) and \(f_Y(s-x)\) are simultaneously 1—that is, when their supports overlap.
+The nature of this overlap depends on the value of \(s\).
+To visualize this, we start with the following representations of \(\color{blue}f_X(x)\) and \(\color{red}f_Y(s-x)\):

 Figure 33.1

-We can see that the supports of \(\color{blue}f_X(x)\) and \(\color{red}f_Y(s-x)\) do not intersect if \(s < 0\):
+The supports of \(\color{blue}f_X(x)\) and \(\color{red}f_Y(s-x)\) do not intersect when \(s < 0\):

 Figure 33.2

-or if \(s > 2\):
+or when \(s > 2\):

 Figure 33.3